 On behalf of all thyroid patients who are not doing well on levothyroxine only therapy, we would like to thank Sandra, Lorraine and Marian for submitting this petition and for all the work they have done on this for thyroid patients.

 Thyroid UK will help them in any way they think is necessary to move this forward.

 To see the paperwork regarding this petition go to:

-The meeting was filmed and will be available for one month only by going here:
+The meeting was filmed and is available to watch on youtube here:

 MHRA Report on Levothyroxine Tablet Products